 Pet Peeves about other people's stories on FanFiction.net: 1, not bothering to proofread.
 I'm an ex-teacher, and I expect you to write as well as, or better than, my third graders.
 SPAG (Spelling, Punctuation, And Grammar) is important.
 2, apologizing/bragging about how horrible you are at writing summaries.
 Say what you need to say, then get on to the story.
 3, bragging in the summary how yours is the world's greatest story, especially when it's obvious you don't own a dictionary.
 The best investment I ever made was a used 8th grade grammar book, that I picked up for fifty cents at a thrift store.
 And you can pick up a paperback dictionary for a dollar or two.
 4, posting a story with a good beginning, and never getting around to the middle and the ending.

-Biggest Complaint The four-letter word euphemistically referred to as 'the F-word' is M-rated vocabulary, not T-rated.
+Biggest Complaint The four-letter word euphemistically referred to as 'the F-word' is M-rated vocabulary, not T-rated, and most definitely NOT K or K Plus.

 Thanks It's probably poor 'netiquette to brag, but it amazes and delights me that I have readers on six continents, and that forty of my one hundred and thirty-eight stories are in sixteen communities.
 Spasibo.
 Tapadh leibh.
 Gracias.
 Danke.
 Mahalo.
 Merci.
 Domo arigato.
 Thank you very much for reading my scribblements.
 (But really, would it kill you to review?
 Pretty please?)